 Running FAST

-FAST v8.10.00a-bjj must load the MAP++ library when the program starts.
+FAST v8.12.00a-bjj must load the MAP++ library when the program starts.
 FAST_Win32.exe needs to load MAP_Win32.dll and FAST_x64.exe needs to load MAP_x64.dll.
 These dynamic link libraries (DLLs) must be on your Windows® path.
 The easiest way to do this is to make sure that the MAP DLLs are in the same directory as the FAST executables.
 We distribute the executables and DLLs in the \bin directory of the FAST archive, so this is already done for you.
 However, if you choose to move the files or if you compile the code yourself, you may have to modify your path environment variable or move some files.

+Normal Simulation: Starting FAST from an input file

 To run FAST from a Windows command prompt, the syntax is: